godcodehunter/turing_machine/README.md

 The halt problem asserts that we cannot prove that the program stops or run forever.
 That's why we do it simultaneously.
 But as a result, the points will be in superposition in meaning that's any of each can be halt point or start loop point.

 We need three conditions to be satisfied simultaneously:
-1. Find a point that we will go through exactly twice (start transition point)
+1. Start transition point passed EXACTLY TWICE
-2. New transition that has not yet happened (ORDER MATTER A -> B != B -> A)
+2. Exist transition from start transition point that has not yet happened (ORDER MATTER A -> B != B -> A)
-3. Transition start point where we have been exactly twice transit to end point where we have been only once.
+3. Transition start point transit to end point where we have been ONLY ONCE.

+'''

+'''

 # Proof
 1. We can imagine any Turing machine as a Turing machine by observing a certain node if it is touched at least twice as stopping.